krscoolhub/Python_assingment/README.md

 Q59.
 How can we add an element in a dictionary?
 Ans:
  By the help of append() , or insert() method we can use to add an item to a dictionary in Python.

 Q60.
 Create a dictionary and access all the values in that dictionary.
+Ans:
+# Create a dictionary
+my_dict = {"name": "Kumar Shubham", "age": 25, "email": "kshubham775@gmail.com"}

+# Access the values in the dictionary using the keys
+print(my_dict["name"])  # Output: "Kumar Shubham"
+print(my_dict["age"])  # Output: 25
+print(my_dict["email"])  # Output: "kshubham775@gmail.com"

 Q61.
 Create a nested dictionary and access all the element in the inner dictionary.
+Ans:
+In Python, a dictionary can contain another dictionary as one of its values.
+This is called a nested dictionary, and it allows you to store and access data in a hierarchical structure.

+# Create a nested dictionary
+my_dict = {"name": "Kumar Shubham", "age": 25, "email": "kshubham775@gmail.com", "contact": {"phone": "1234567890", "address": "123 market St, Anytown INDIA"}}

+# Access an element in the inner dictionary using the keys
+print(my_dict["contact"]["phone"])  # Output: "1234567890"
+print(my_dict["contact"]["address"])  # Output: "123 market St, Anytown INDIA"

 Q62.
 What is the use of get() function?
+Ans:
+In Python, the get() method is used to access the value associated with a key in a dictionary.
+This method takes two arguments: the key and a default value to return if the key is not found in the dictionary.
+If the key is present in the dictionary, the get() method will return the associated value, otherwise it will return the default value that you specified.

+# Create a dictionary
+my_dict = {"name": "Kumar Shubham", "age": 32, "email": "kshubham775@gmail.com"}

+# Use the get() method to access a value in the dictionary
+print(my_dict.get("name", "Unknown"))  # Output: "Kumar Shubham"
+print(my_dict.get("phone", "Unknown"))  # Output: "Unknown"

 Q63.
 What is the use of items() function?
+Ans:
+The items() method returns a view object.
+The view object contains the key-value pairs of the dictionary, as tuples in a list.

+The view object will reflect any changes done to the dictionary.

 Q64.
 What is the use of pop() function?
+Ans:
+The pop() function will remove the last element of the list.

 Q65.
 What is the use of popitems() function?
+Ans:
+Python dictionary popitem() method removes the last inserted key-value pair from the dictionary and returns it as a tuple.

 Q66.
 What is the use of keys() function?
+Ans:
+The keys() method returns a view object.
+The view object contains the keys of the dictionary, as a list.
+The view object will reflect any changes done to the dictionary.

 Q67.
 What is the use of values() function?
+Ans:
+values() is an inbuilt method in Python programming language that returns a view object.
+The view object contains the values of the dictionary.

 Q68.
 What are loops in Python?
 Ans:
 Looping means repeating something over and over until a particular condition is satisfied.
 A for loop in Python is a control flow statement that is used to repeatedly execute a group of statements as long as the condition is satisfied.
 Such a type of statement is also known as an iterative statement.

 Q69.
 How many type of loop are there in Python?